|Posted by Eccleston George Team on October 21, 2018 at 9:35 AM||comments (0)|

 At the moment of writing this, the Ecclleston George team is spread across the planet, each pursuing their interests and creativity in their own way.
 Will we meet again?
 Certainly we will....it's just a matter of time before you hear about circumstance, fortune, creativity and intention colliding with a real world problem.
 And when you do hear about it, know this, that'll be us coming up with a novel solution involving science,art, music and probably some song and dance to boot....it's how we continue to roll!

 |Posted by Eccleston George Team on August 13, 2016 at 10:40 AM||comments (1)|

 Photo.
 Julian Winslow http://www.julianwinslow.com/

-Of course nature is fantastic at useful failing because through many many 'faliure cycles' important lessons are learned and changes made accordingly.
+Of course nature is fantastic at useful failing because through many many 'faliure cycles' important 'lessons are learned' and changes made accordingly.
 This is all very unlike the human corporate world we're living in today where we see nothing that suggests any systemic change will come out of the failed thing it has become.
-All we're seeing is lots of attempted bolstering of that broken system, much bailing out, lots of excuses, buck passing and most shockingly a very real desire to maintain the status quo.
+All we're seeing is lots of attempted bolstering of a broken system, much bailing out, lots of excuses, buck passing and most shockingly a very real desire to maintain the disfunctional status quo.
 Why would we want to maintain a system that is so detrimental to our future existence?
 I'm not over egging the pudding here by the way, we're on the brink of an environmental crisis born out of our corporate world that will make our global financial woes pale into utter insignificance.
-And yet here we are, to quote the brilliant environmentaist David Susuzki "We're in a giant car heading towards a brick wall and everyone's arguing over where they're going to sit".
+And yet here we are, to quote the brilliant environmentalist David Susuzki "We're in a giant car heading towards a brick wall and everyone's arguing over where they're going to sit".

 |Posted by Eccleston George Team on June 11, 2016 at 9:50 AM||comments (1)|